sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 The two found you laid down on the couch in the living area, whole and intact and asleep.
 The shimmer and glow of magic was gone, and a quick CHECK showed you had at least managed to eat a couple monster candies, your HP no longer at zero.

-Jevil sat next to your head, caring for you while you recovered from your exhaustion.
+Jevil sat next to your head, caring for you while you recovered from your exhaustion, an odd look on his face as he considered your situation.
+He glanced up briefly at the two monsters as they approached, taking their own seats, but quickly resumed his vigil.

+"I-is... she okay?"
+Alphys quietly asked.

+"She has eaten," the jester said, equally as quiet.
+"She will recover."

+Alphys nodded, relieved.